waii-ai/waii-sdk-py/doc/docs/sql-query-module.md

 Parameter fields:
 - `ask`: The question you want to ask Waii to generate, such as `How many tables are there?`
 - `dialect`: What is the dialect of the generated query, such as `snowflake`, `postgresql`, `mongodb`
-- `tweak_history`: We can support both asking new question, or tweak the previous question.
+- `tweak_history`: (array of `Tweak`) We can support both asking new question, or tweak the previous question.
 If you want to tweak the previous question, you can set this field.
-(It's list of `Tweak` object).
 Each of `Tweak` object looks like:
   - `sql`: The SQL query you want to tweak
   - `ask`: The previous question you asked.
 - `search_context`: List of scopes to limit tables/schemas used to generate query (By default it searches all objects from the database).
 It's list of `SearchContext` object.
 Each of `SearchContext` object looks like:
   - `db_name`: Catalog name (database name), default is `*`
   - `schema_name`: Schema name, default is `*`
   - `table_name`: Table name, default is `*`
+- `tags`: List of tags to attach to LLM usage stats (which is available for users to query for on-premises version only, SaaS version will be able to query the usage stats in the future)
+  - It's a list of string, such as `["dev", "tenant-2", "team=analytics", ...]`
+  - `user_id=<user_email_login_to_waii>` is one of the default tag which is automatically added by the system (you don't need to add it)

 **Examples:**